 The state of Usenet

-Usenet was the first file sharing network, and is older than e-mail or the web.
+Usenet was the first file sharing network.

-Traditionally, you must have Usenet software to access Usenet, just like you needed e-mail software to send an e-mail and you need a web browser to see a web page.
+Traditionally, you must have software to access, just like you needed e-mail software to send an e-mail and you need a web browser to see a web page.
 There are very few good ones out there and they all cost money.
 So if you want to access Usenet you need a provider (like us) and then you need software to be able to connect.
-As you can imagine, this is a little bit too much to ask of someone that is just learning about Usenet, so some providers started providing software with their Usenet accounts.
+As you can imagine, this is a little bit too much to ask of someone that is just learning about Usenet, so some providers started providing software with their accounts.
 These are all either made by that provider and 'ok' or licensed retail software that's good, but ALL of them are restricted to being used only with the provider you bought the account with....except us.

 Newsbin is the best Usenet software out there so we provide it to our users for free.
 When a user buys the software from the makers of Newsbin they have to also pay $2.50 per month for the search feature, but we include this for free as well.
 The version we provide is also not restricted to only our servers (a good number of people use more than one Usenet provider) so they can use it with other providers as well, just as long as they keep their account with us.
 As far as we know, we are the only provider to offer Newsbin or to provide unrestricted software.
 For users that know what they are doing, this is a major thing.
-We also do not make users use Newsbin, if they have other software they already like then they can use that and that is also important for experienced users.
+We also do not make users use Newsbin.
+If they have other software they already like then they can use that and that is also important for experienced users.

-The other problem with needing software to access is that there is no good Usenet software for smartphones. iPhone/Android have nothing even 'ok' available, so right there 50% of all Internet traffic is excluded from Usenet.
+The other problem with needing software to access is that there is no good software for smartphones. iPhone/Android have nothing even 'ok' available, so right there 50% of all Internet traffic is excluded from accessing.
 This isn't right, so we offer a web-based interface.
 It doesn't include every newsgroup, only the largest ones, but the idea is to let someone access without software on a computer (maybe they are at work and can't install software or just think it's confusing), smartphone, or tablet easily.
 They can browse the files in newsgroups, they can add them to their list so they are easy to come back to (like bookmarking), or they can search for something they like.
 When they see a file they want, they can select to download it without having to stop browsing, and we let them know when it's ready to actually download.

 Essentially, anyone that knows what they are doing is going to be using software and will never even see the web-based interface.
 Totally new users need to be using software to get the best experience.
 Accessing with software gives you access to so much more data and is the best way to access if they can get comfortable with it.
 But, if they just don't want to use software, or can't (like on an iPhone/Android) then we have a comfortable interface for them.